Evgenii-Barannik/Kuvio-model/docs/runtime.md

 ### Players exchange

 Depending on every game rules, it is connected to a player exchange.
 Exchange could have complex rules on how to exclude players.
-Different roles may be connected to differetn pools.
+Different roles may be connected to different pools.
 It is important that pools are generated before games execution, based on pre-existing information.

 Pools might have drainable and non-drainable behaviour and may be shared or not between games.
 They should probably have deterministic hash-id which would identify these for game engine.